masonkulikowski/BayesCNN-Waste/README.md

 # University of Delaware CISC 684 Final Project
 This is the repository for a final project for the Introduction to Machine Learning course at the University of Delaware.
 The purpose of this project is to compare the accuracy and effectiveness of a Convolutional Neural Network and a Multi-Class Bayes Classifier.
+The report for this project can be found [here](https://github.com/masonkulikowski/BayesCNN-Waste/blob/main/A%20Study%20of%20Bayesian%20and%20Convolutional%20Models%20for%20Waste%20Classification.pdf).

 ## Dataset
-I based this project heavily off an existing project and report called [TrashNet](https://github.com/garythung/trashnet), it attempts to solve the same problem I am, but uses slightly different methods.
+I based this project heavily on an existing project and report called [TrashNet](https://github.com/garythung/trashnet), which attempts to solve the same problem I am, but uses slightly different methods.
 For one, they use an SVM instead of a Bayesian Classifier.

 Thankfully, the dataset has been posted on [HuggingFace](https://huggingface.co/datasets/garythung/trashnet), and doesn't need to be added to the repository as HuggingFace allows for direct imports of their datasets.
 It contains roughly ~5000 images of different classes of recyclables and a trash class.
 There is a somewhat severe class imbalance in the dataset that made training harder.
 - Paper: 23.5%